christophgil/ZIPsFS/README.md

     This is time consuming and performed in the background.
 Consequently, the file listing will be incomplete when requested for the first time.
     Only after some seconds, the file listing will be presented properly.

+A major advantage of using ZIP archives for storing files is that Zip files contain a record of the CRC32 checksum of each zip entry.
+This can be used for integrity checks to detect data decay or problems with data transfer.
+This checksum can be obtained from ZIPsFS by appending ``@ARCHIVECRC32.TXT`` to a file path.

 ## ZIPsFS Options